 French is one of Canada’s two official languages.
 While most French-speaking Canadians live in Quebec, many live in other provinces or territories across Canada.

-The size of Francophone communities in cities and towns outside Quebec varies.
+The size of Francophone communities (in French only) in cities and towns outside Quebec varies.
 The working language in these communities is usually English.

 There are many reasons to choose to live in a Francophone community outside Quebec.
 You and your family will be able to:

 - benefit from French and English job opportunities

 - speak both French and English in your everyday life

 - learn or improve your English skills

 - permanent residents can take free language courses